-- Entry level IPE activities with a focus on acquisition of declarative knowledge around IPE core competencies (Knows and Knows How levels of Miller's Model of Competency Development) - Typically includes UNTHSC 1st year students on teams made up of a variety of health care professions - Students have an opportunity to learn about the health care professions and how various professions may work together in the care of a patient or population
+- Entry level IPE activities with a focus on acquisition of declarative knowledge around IPE core competencies (Knows and Knows How levels of Miller's Model of Competency Development) - Typically includes UNTHSC 1st year students on teams made up of more than one health care profession - Students have an opportunity to learn about the health care professions and how various professions may work together in the care of a patient or population

-IPE classes/events are described in chronological order for the academic year.
+We use chronological order to list the IPE classes/events of the academic year.

-Due to the frequency of events and faculty time, information regarding some sessions may be incomplete.
-If the reader of this document is interested in learning more about a particular activity, please contact the Department of IPEP at ipep@unthsc.edu.
+Information regarding some sessions may be incomplete.
+Should the reader of this document is interested in learning more about a particular activity, please contact the Department of IPEP at ipep@unthsc.edu.